Abby Dowse Flaunts Killer Curves In Poolside Bikini Close-Up

 Abby Dowse is back in a bikini on Instagram, and fans are excited to see the blond bombshell putting her insane body on display in revealing swimwear once again.
 In today’s social media share, the Australian model rocked a two-piece set from Oh Polly, flaunting her killer curves poolside for a steamy selfie.

 The upload showed Abby standing on the edge of the pool against the backdrop of the clear, turquoise water.
 The 30-year-old posed with one leg in front of the other, resting her hand on her thigh as she showed off her chiseled pins.
 Abby snapped the selfie from a high, mid-profile angle, framing it in a way that fully showcased her gym-honed figure.
-Her face was only partly featured in the snap, which just captured her voluptuous mouth and a few locks of hair.
+Her face was only partly shown in the snap, which just captured her voluptuous mouth and a few locks of hair.
 The posture accentuated her trim waistline and slender hip, teasing a glimpse of her pert posterior.
 The Aussie beauty made her caption all about her muscle gains, indicating that the shot was a fitness-centered one.

 “Great physique!” one fan admired her fantastic form in the comments section.